Deep4Patel9/ML_TradingBot/README.md

 ![Original Baseline SVC Model with a 4- and 100-day SMA and 3 Months of Training Data](Resources/Baseline_Return_SVM.png) Alternative Model using a Logistic Regression and Baseline Inputs
 ![Original Baseline Logistic Regression Model with a 4- and 100-day SMA and 3 Months of Training Data](Resources/LR_Model_Baseline.png)
 It can be seen that the Logistic Regression Model ended up performing poorly at the end when compared to the SVC model.
 After going through a series of tuning with the original SVC model it seems that the performance at 9-Months of training data with 20- and 120-day SMAs performed the best.
 Surprising both of the ML models performed similarly with these tuned inputs.
+Although overall the SVC model still seems to be performing better than the Logestic Regression model.
 As can be seen in the following images of the two ML models performance.
 ![SVC Model with a 20- and 120-day SMA and 9 Months of Training Data](Resources/SVC_Tuned.png)
 ![Logistic Regression Model with a 20- and 120-day SMA and 9 Months of Training Data](Resources/LR_Tuned.png)